flare-foundation/governance-proposals/FIP/FIP_7.md

 ## 2. Technical Description

-The FTSO version 2 was introduced in a [whitepaper](https://flare.network/wp-content/uploads/FTSOv2.pdf) which describes both the FTSO Scalability protocol voted on [FIP.06](./FIP_6.md), and the FTSO Fast Updates protocol proposed in this FIP.
+The FTSO version 2 was introduced in a [whitepaper](https://flare.network/wp-content/uploads/FTSOv2.pdf), which describes both the FTSO Scalability protocol voted on [FIP.06](./FIP_6.md), and the FTSO Fast Updates protocol proposed in this FIP.
-This FIP highlights the features of the fast updates protocol that affect the current FTSO system and therefore require a governance vote.
+This FIP highlights the features of the Fast Updates protocol that affect the current FTSO system and therefore require a governance vote.
-For the technical details, please refer to the whitepaper.
+For the technical details, please refer to the [whitepaper](https://flare.network/wp-content/uploads/FTSOv2.pdf).

 ### 2.1 Changes to FTSO Rewarding

-As of [FIP.05](./FIP_5.md), 70% of the network's yearly inflation is reserved for rewarding FTSO data providers.
+As of [FIP.05](./FIP_5.md), 70% of the Flare network's yearly inflation is reserved for rewarding FTSO data providers.
-[FIP.06](./FIP_6.md) further refines how these FTSO rewards are split among participants in the FTSO Scaling protocol.
+[FIP.06](./FIP_6.md) further refined how these FTSO rewards are split among participants in the FTSO Scaling protocol.
 FIP.07 proposes to split the total FTSO rewards evenly between participants in FTSO Scaling and FTSO Fast Updates.

 To be clear, this FIP proposes that the total FTSO rewards, amounting to 70% of the network's yearly inflation, are divided in the following manner: